vespa-engine/sample-apps/vector-streaming-search/README.md

 using a [Bert embedder](https://docs.vespa.ai/en/reference/embedding-reference.html#bert-embedder).

 ## Quick start

-The following is a quick start recipe on how to get started with this application.
+The following is a quick recipe for getting started with this application.

 * [Docker](https://www.docker.com/) Desktop installed and running.
 4 GB available memory for Docker is recommended.
   Refer to [Docker memory](https://docs.vespa.ai/en/operations-selfhosted/docker-containers.html#memory)